 The COVID-19 pandemic is having a major impact on travel to the United States, processing of US visa applications overseas, and processing of immigration applications in the United States.
 Here are some important updates:

 - There have been no new formal travel restrictions from Canada by air, except travelers must present a negative COVID test taken during the three day period before arrival in the United States.
 All pre-existing admissibility requirements, continue to exist.
 For instance, visitors must still show intent to return to their home country rather than remaining permanently in the United States.
 Travel from Canada to the United States by air is not limited to “essential travel.”

-- The U.S. Department of State cancelled all “routine” immigrant and nonimmigrant visa appointments.
+- The U.S. Department of State cancelled all “routine” immigrant and nonimmigrant visa appointments early in the pandemic.
 Emergency appointments are available, and routine appointments are now gradually starting to resume.
 There is currently a backlog of about 500,000 immigrant visa applications waiting for interviews to be scheduled.
 Spouses and fiances of U.S. citizens have been prioritized.

 - USCIS continues to process immigration applications at the Service Centers, such as I-129 petitions for immigrant workers, I-130 family petitions, and N-400 naturalization applications.
 USCIS has announced it will accept scanned signatures on these applications.

 Please do not make any travel plans based on the information in this news item until you have independently verified that such planned travel is still legal and practical, as this is a very fluid situation.

 The offices of Allen & Hodgman in the U.S. and Canada remain available and will remain available throughout this crisis.